Technologicat/mcpyrate/README.md

 In `mcpyrate`, **any type of** exception raised at macro-expansion time will be reported and chained into a macro-expansion error.

-We recommend raising a `SyntaxError` with a descriptive message if there's something wrong with how the macro was invoked (or with the AST layout of the `tree` it got); and `TypeError` or a `ValueError` (as appropriate) if there is a problem in the macro arguments meant for the macro itself.
+We recommend raising a `SyntaxError` with a descriptive message if there's something wrong with how the macro was invoked (or with the AST layout of the `tree` it got vs. what it was expecting); and `TypeError` or a `ValueError` (as appropriate) if there is a problem in the macro arguments meant for the macro itself.
 (As opposed to macro arguments such as in the `let` example, where it's just another place to send in an AST to be processed.)

 ## Examples